86Box/docs/usage/menubar.rst

 * **Enable Discord integration:** enable Discord Rich Presence.
 86Box shares the emulated machine's name, model and CPU with other Discord users.

 .. note:: Integration requires the Discord desktop app, running on x86 or x64 Windows, ``x86_64`` Linux or Intel macOS.
-Discord does not provide integration support for other operating systems/architectures or the browser app.
+Discord does not provide integration support for other operating systems / architectures or the browser app.
 Additionally, integration will not be available on Windows if the included ``discord_game_sdk.dll`` file is missing from the 86Box directory.

 * **Take screenshot:** take a screenshot of the emulated display.
 Screenshots are saved as .png images in the ``screenshots`` subdirectory found in the emulated machine's directory.
 * **Sound gain:** open the :ref:`sound gain control <usage/statusbar:|sound| Sound>`, which is also accessible through the status bar.